 The Meeting Space: A new way of company collaboration

 As companies everywhere prepare to bring back their workforce to the workplace, the way we collaborate and engage with each other demands a new approach.
-A definitive shift in the way we utilise and manage the meeting space – the place where people come together to achieve great things.
+A definitive shift in the way we utilise and manage the meeting space – a place where people come together to achieve great things.
 As your trusted guide Staples will walk you through the new meeting space recommendations.

 Leave no germ unturned

 While juggling meeting minutes, high-priority emails and an internal discussion about what to have for lunch, the unthinkable happens – someone sneezes.
-Where a simple ‘bless you’ would have sufficed before, many people will now raise their eye brows and be concerned.
+Where a simple ‘bless you’ would have sufficed before, many people will now raise their eyebrows and be concerned.
 It is not a strange response, the World Health Organisation (WHO) states that most of the droplets released into the room when someone coughs or sneezes land on nearby surfaces and if you stand within one metre of a person they can land on you, increasing your chances of infection.
 However, with the right measures in place, the risk of infection should already be mitigated and employees and customers can continue their endeavors safely.
 Thus, that virus, or simply hay fever, won’t get anywhere near you in a re-worked meeting space where distance and hygiene come first.

 Safe and clean office travel